-The Wave is a geological marvel found on the slopes of the Coyote Buttes, at the Arizona-Utah border.
+The Wave is a geological marvel found on the slopes of the Coyote Buttes, at the Arizona-Utah border in the USA.
 It’s believed to date back to the Jurassic period during which time prevailing winds pushed the sandy desert dunes across the sandstone, etching it, while water runoff deposited chemicals such as manganese and iron.
 The resulting bands of colour are referred to as the Liesegang rings, named after a German chemist.
 Swirled bands of colour run through the sandstone, ranging from red, pink, orange, yellow, white and green.

 Interesting facts about the Wave